lurchmath/second-order-matching/to-dos.md

 # To-dos

-- Proofread all documentation strings to see if the docs we're generating with JSDoc look good.
-- Ensure that this package can be loaded as an ES6 module in the Node, the browser, and a WebWorker.
-Currently, it works as an ES6 module in Node, but has not been tested in the other two environments.
-This may require upgrading the OpenMath module to ES6 rather than CommonJS.
-- The `replaceWithoutCapture` function in [language.js](src/language.js) has a "FIXME" comment in case 5.
-It generates new variables relative to an expression in a suboptimal way.
-One optimal fix would be a class for generating new variable streams.
-But this may not be necessary, since the `solve` function calls `alphaConvert` (in the `SIMPLIFICATION` case) with a guaranteed new variable relative to the current constraint list, so investigate to determine whether this needs fixing or not.
 - The generator/iterator-based solution `solveGenerator()` in
   `MatchingChallenge` is incomplete.
 Do this:
    - Finish it and ensure it passes all tests.